xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_product_class_attributes.md

 *   [Editing product class attributes](#editing-product-class-attributes)
 *   [Deleting product class attributes](#deleting-product-class-attributes)

-## Adding product class attributes
+## Adding Product Class Attributes

 X-Cart supports two methods of adding attributes at the level of a product class.
 Below, we will show how to add an attribute "Print color.......Orange" for the product class "Plates".